twbs/blog/src/content/posts/2013/bootstrap-3-0-1-released.md

 Today we're shipping v3.0.1, a huge patch release with over 750 commits since v3 was released two months ago.
 We've outlined most of the changes below, including documentation updates, bug fixes, and even a few deprecations (our first in the history of the project).

-<a class="btn-link" href="https://github.com/twbs/bootstrap/archive/v3.0.1.zip">Download Bootstrap 3.0.1</a> or hit the [GitHub repository](https://github.com/twbs/bootstrap)
+<a class="btn-download-link" href="https://github.com/twbs/bootstrap/archive/v3.0.1.zip">Download Bootstrap 3.0.1</a> or hit the [GitHub repository](https://github.com/twbs/bootstrap)

 ---